FREE U.S. SHIPPING30-DAY MONEY BACK GUARANTEE

 Durability

 Aluminum hulls handle physical abuse that would crack fiberglass.
+According to Starboard Yacht Group, marine aluminum offers roughly 10 times the shear strength of fiberglass, meaning it absorbs impact energy by deforming rather than fracturing.
 Run an aluminum skiff over a submerged rock and you get a dent.
 Run a fiberglass hull over the same rock and you risk a crack through the gelcoat into the laminate -- a structural concern, not just cosmetic.
 Aluminum does not crack or chip on impact — its ductility lets the hull absorb shocks by deforming rather than fracturing.
 That makes it the preferred choice for shallow waters and rocky shorelines where contact with the bottom is inevitable.
+Both materials are governed by ABYC construction standards, including H-31 for fiberglass reinforced plastics, which set minimum construction and testing requirements for recreational hulls.

 Fiberglass holds its structural shape extremely well under normal use, though.
 The resin-and-glass composite resists flexing, and well-built fiberglass hulls maintain their designed lines for decades.
 The vulnerability is point impacts -- dock pilings, grounding, trailer mishaps -- where fiberglass absorbs energy by fracturing rather than deforming.